 - Cook in medium to hit non-stick frying pan until golden both sides, turning once.

-- Serve with a blueberry sauce made by microwaving a large handful of frozen blueberries for about 90 seconds on full powder, or until bubbling.
-Finish with grated lemon zest and an optional drizzle of maple syrup or date paste.
+- Serve with a blueberry sauce made by microwaving a large handful of frozen blueberries for about 90 seconds on full power, or until bubbling.
+Finish with grated lemon zest, and an optional drizzle of maple syrup or date paste.

-Mmm, strawberries and cream!
+Mmm, strawberries and cream.
 Who can resist such a delight?
-Therefore turning it into a healthy breakfast was never going to be a bad idea in my book.
-Just remember this tastes so much better made the night before!
+Therefore turning it into a healthy breakfast was never going to be a bad idea!
+Just bear in mind, this tastes so much better made the night before.

-These yummy overnight oats are perfect for a summer’s day breakfast, and will put you in a sunny mood for the day ahead.
+These yummy overnight oats are perfect for a summer’s day breakfast.
+They will put you in a sunny mood for the day ahead.
 I ate a similar version of oats and strawberries when I lived in Southern Spain, so this kind of combo takes me straight back to sunshine and balcony breakfasts.

 - ½ cup of jumbo rolled oats